God grant me the serenity to accept the things I cannot change;

 HALT is a Twelve-Step catchphrase: Hungry, angry, lonely, tired.
 Halt, when your vices come to roost, when you indulge in what you shouldn’t indulge.

-Two more, Twelve-Step tenets: Live and let live; let go and let God.
-With the latter, one lets go and lets God, or their higher power, take over.
-There is much out of our control that only God, your higher power, or the Creator, can marshal, or bring to bear.
+Another teaching, let go and let God, one lets go and lets God, or their higher power, take over.
+There is much out of our control that only a loving God, your higher power, or the Creator, can marshal, or bring to bear.

 Twelve-Step programs discuss a higher power, you are not alone, not powerless, in your struggle: